 Understanding United Airlines lounge access can be quite confusing, especially with the distinction between United Clubs and United Polaris Lounges.

-United operates over 45 United Clubs and six United Polaris Lounges, and in this post I wanted to look at everything you need to know about how to access them, given all the options available.
+United operates over 45 United Clubs and six United Polaris Lounges, and in this post I want to look at everything you need to know about how to access them, given all the options available.

 In this post: